tudelft-cs4200/2021/project/ms2/lab8.md

        ; notes    := []
 ```

 To get the ast in the final phase, we pass it along in the unit phase.
 We use `flowspec-analyze(|a)` to execute the FlowSpec analysis on top of the NaBL2 analysis `a`, and receive the combined scope graph, control-flow graph and data-flow properties in `a2`.
 We pass this information to strategy `error-uninitialized`.
-This strategy gives back a list of pairs, the first being the ast node to put the error on, the second a string to display.
+This strategy should give back a list of pairs, the first being the ast node to put the error on, the second a string to display.

-Display error messages on every use of a variable or parameter where that variable or parameter may be uninitialized.
+Implement `error-uninitialized` so that error messages are displayed on every use of a variable or parameter where that variable or parameter _may_ be uninitialized.

 ### Challenge

 For the challenge we want a slightly different behavior from your implementation than Java.
 In Java a local variable _must_ be initialized before it can be used, anything else is an error.
-For this challenge, give a warning instead if the local variable _may_ be uninitialized at a use site.
+For this challenge, give a warning instead, iff the local variable is _possibly_ uninitialized at a use site.